shellytrigg/P_generosa/amb_v_varlowpH_juvis/ImageJ_shelllength_protocol.md

 ### Notes:
 - only count animals that look alive.
 There is lots of debris, shrivled up dead animals.
 Look for plump siphons (brown part) and rounder looking animals.

-- canDetermine a way to keep track of animals you've measured as to not measure the same animal twice.
+- Determine a way to keep track of animals you've measured as to not measure the same animal twice.
 Maybe it's possible to draw quadrants in the photo?
 Or number the animals?